 Purpose: Configure Layer 2 Tunneling Protocol Virtual Private Network (L2TP VPN) with IPsec to use as a VPN from remote Windows clients.

-To configure L2TP VPNs, the Cloud Edge gateway appliance must be in routing mode.
+To configure L2TP VPNs, the Cloud Edge gateway must be in Routing Mode.

 Location: Gateways > (gateway name) > USER VPN > L2TP VPN > General